aosabook/500lines/contingent/chapter.rst

 accept and return simple data structures and are ignorant of the manager processes surrounding them.
-These functions perform the typical operations that allow the blog framework to produce the rendered blog from its sources: reading and parsing the source texts, extract metadata from individual posts, determining the overall ordering of the entire blog, and rendering to an output format.
+These functions perform the typical operations that allow the blog framework to produce the rendered blog from its sources: reading and parsing the source texts, extracting metadata from individual posts, determining the overall ordering of the entire blog, and rendering to an output format.

 >>> from example1.build import read_text_file, parse, body_of  # etc.